xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet_tool/description_of_functions.md

 Once it has been created, the operator can be applied to another wavelet using the Convolve Wavelets function.
 The operator is designed using a time-domain least-squares algorithm.
 It has user defined parameters for operator length and the white noise.

 There is an option to perform spectral shaping only.
 This is recommended for offset or angle dependent balancing if the goal is to perform a conditioning for AVO.
 The spectrum of each matching operator is divided by the mean amplitude within the defined frequency range.
-A fairly narrow range should be selected where there is strong signal, so that on average the amplitude are untouched within this band.
+A fairly narrow range should be selected where there is strong signal, so that on average the amplitude is untouched within this band.

 **Colored inversion operator**

 Colored inversion is a special case of matching.
 The input is usually a zero-phase seismic spectrum, and the target wavelet is a well-log spectrum created using Well Log Spectrum.
-The operator has a 90 phase rotation built into it.
+The operator has a $$90^o$$ phase rotation built into it.

 **Convolve wavelets**